 Loyola Physician Partners (LPP) is committed to excellence in patient care.
 We believe that thoughtful stewardship, learning and constant reflection on experience improve all we do as we strive to provide high-quality healthcare.
 We believe in God’s presence in all our work.
 Through our care, concern, respect and cooperation, we demonstrate this belief to our patients and families and each other.
 To fulfill our mission we foster an environment that encourages innovation, embraces diversity, respects life, and values human dignity.
 We are committed to going beyond the treatment of disease.
 We also treat the human spirit.®

 - Chairman of the Board – Paul Prinz, MD, Special Care Orthopaedics & Hand Surgery LTD

-- Chief Medical Officer – Keith Veselik, MD, vice president and chief medical officer, Population Health, and medical director, Loyola Physician Partners
+- President – Keith Veselik, MD, vice president and chief medical officer, LUHS, Population Health, and president, Loyola Physician Partners

 - Secretary – Meghan Kieffer, associate counsel, Trinity Health

 - Joseph Abraham, MD , Mercy Quality Health Partners

 - Charles Bower, MD , Mercy Quality Health Partners